ZEN-universe/ZEN-garden/README.md

 ### Methods
 * the name of the methods should always be in lower case letters
-* the name can be composed by two words, in that case the second word should be capitalised e.g. addVariables()
+* the name can be composed by multiple words, seprated by underscores
 * main methods should all have a short desciption of what they do, e.g.:

         """